enviconnect/public-inductionzone-policies/README.md

 ## Diversity, equality, and inclusion (DEI)
 To the extent allowed by law, we strive to include anyone and everyone in the Induction Zone regardless of gender, sexual preference, age, national origin, educational background, or other differentiating characteristic.

-All users of the Induction Zone infrastructure are requested to follow the same principles of diversity, equality, and inclusion when using the Induction Zone infrastructure.
+All users of the Induction Zone infrastructure are requested to follow the same principles of respecting, supporting, and encouraging diversity, equality, and inclusion when using the Induction Zone infrastructure.

 Please note that only persons aged 18 or over will be given access to the Induction Zone.